rossmillenacker/lab-guides/ase-admin/INSTRUCTIONS.md

 1. Create a new Hook Operation Template called: Create APPUSER

     a.
-Select Manage > Operation Templates from the menu
+Select Manage > Hook Templates from the menu

     b.
 Click on the green plus (+) icon